What is in this leaflet

 - buzzing or ringing in the ears, deafness

 - constant "flu-like" symptoms with tiredness or lack of energy

-- chest pain, chest tightness, changes in heart rate or palpitations
+- chest pain, changes in heart rate or palpitations

 - yellowing of the skin or eyes (jaundice), generally feeling unwell.

 These are very serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are rare.

 Other side effects not listed here may occur in some patients.
 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

 Keep the medicine where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 Keep your tablets in a cool, dry place where the temperature stays below 25°C.